Cloudy Focaccia Bread

 - Pour one tablespoon of olive oil on it and work your way to reach all the walls of the tray.

-- Cut the tomatoes as you seem fit and gently add them along with the basil leaves in as many or as few holes you wish.
+- Now let's focus on the focaccia toppings.
+Cut the tomatoes as you seem fit and gently add them along with the basil leaves in as many or as few holes you wish.

 - Spread sea salt on it and cover the tray with a tea towel.
 Leave it for another 45 minutes.